God treated himself to a new coat.

 He made them build a tent, for conferences,

-When he spoke, he found the quiet voices worked best.
+he found the quiet voices worked out best.

 Of course people were still startled

 when a shining creature several metres high